ian-ledig/kanji-test/README.md

     npm start
     ```

+## Building the Executable

-4. Build the Executable
+1. Build the Executable

     ```bash
     npm run dist
     ```

-5. Locate the Executable
+2. Locate the Executable

-    After the build process finishes, you will find the generated installer in the dist/ directory of your project.
+    After the build process finishes, you will find the generated installer in the `dist/` directory of your project.
 For example:

-    Windows: You will find an .exe installer.
+    Windows: You will find an `.exe` installer.
-    macOS: The app will be packaged as a .dmg file.
+    macOS: The app will be packaged as a `.dmg` file.
-    Linux: You will find a .deb or .AppImage file, depending on your system configuration.
+    Linux: You will find a `.deb` or `.AppImage` file, depending on your system configuration.

+## Edit words

+You can easily edit the word list by applying changes to the `assets/kanji.txt` file.

 ## Usage